-Adirondack or Red Spruce
+Adirondack or Red Spruce (Picea rubens)

-Adirondack spruce has been the choice of bluegrass pickers for decades, and seems to add power to any guitar design.
+it has been the choice of bluegrass pickers for decades, and seems to add power to any guitar design.
 If it’s loud you want, Adirondack is for you.
 Adirondack is even more dynamic than Sitka spruce, and has a higher ceiling for volume.
 You can strum an Adirondack-topped guitar aggressively without distorttion or loss of clarity.
 For the aggressive player who wants volume and clarity without distortion; the player or collector who wants the vibe of a pre-war guitar.
 Like Sitka, it has strong fundamentals and responds well to either a light or firm touch, but has higher resonance and exhibits a more complex overtone content.
 Adirondack is relatively heavy, with a high velocity of sound, and has the highest stiffness of all top woods across and along the grain.
 New-growth Adirondack tends to be wider-grained and more irregular in color and grain patterns, than vintage pre-war Adirondack.
 Creamy white in color.